Porum Range War: War

-The first victim of the war was Cicero Davis, who was shot and killed outside his own home in 1906 by an alleged former colleage named Mack Alford.
+The first victim of the war was Cicero Davis, who was shot and killed outside his own home in 1906 by an alleged former colleague named Mack Alford.
 A few days later Alford was shot and killed.
 The next person killed was Harvey Lindsey, who was drowned in North Folk by several armed men.
 Another man, named Spivey, was also killed, allegedly by the Davis.
 Soon, other smaller ranching families joined the war on the side of the Association.
 Besides the murders, barns were also burned, including those belonging to enemies of the Davis such as the Pierce, Martins, and Price clans.
 In addition, Sheriff Jim Work was killed on the orders of Bob Davis.